xmhai/techdoc/developer/testing/unit-test.md

 ## easy-random
 To generate random data in objects.

-## Spring Boot
+## Spring Boot Test
 if a test requires starting up Spring in order to run such as @WebMvcTest , it is not a unit test but an integration test.
 @SpringBootTest, @ContextConfiguration, @DataJpaTest and @WebMvcTest are all involved in loading a subset of Spring components.
 They are in consequence related to integration testing.
+- @SpringBootTest with TestRestTemplate Integration-test for Spring Boot application.
+- @WebMvcTest with MockMvc
+  Test for controller layer.
+  - MockMvc
+  - MockMvcRequestBuilders.get|post
+  - MockMvcResultMatchers.content|status|view
 - Use @SpringJUnitConfig to write unit-test.
-- Use @WebMvcTest with MockMvc to write test for controller layer.
 - Use @DataJpaTest to write test for persistence layer.
-- Use @SpringBootTest with TestRestTemplate to write integration-test for Spring Boot application.
 - Use @MockBean for integration service.
 ```java
 // bootstrap the entire container
 @SpringBootTest